ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

  credentials_file             service_account_file
  project_id                   project
  name                         name                                        This field does not accept an array of names.
-Use a loop to create multiple instances. num_instances                Use a loop                                  For maximum flexibility, we’re encouraging users to use Ansible features to create multiple instances, rather than letting the module do it for you. network                      network_interfaces[].network subnetwork                   network_interfaces[].subnetwork persistent_boot_disk         disks[].type = ‘PERSISTENT’ disks                        disks[] tags                         tags zone                         zone
+Use a loop to create multiple instances. num_instances                Use a loop                                  For maximum flexibility, we're encouraging users to use Ansible features to create multiple instances, rather than letting the module do it for you. network                      network_interfaces[].network subnetwork                   network_interfaces[].subnetwork persistent_boot_disk         disks[].type = 'PERSISTENT' disks                        disks[] tags                         tags zone                         zone